Save 20% on Siam Boran this June — Use code BORAN20 at booking

 Introduction

-Starting early is recommended, particularly on weekends when Silom, Chinatown, and the surrounding commercial districts are quieter and more comfortable for cycling.
-Traffic levels increase significantly later in the morning, especially along Yaowarat Road and Charoen Krung Road.
+Early morning is the best time to ride this route, especially on weekends when Silom, Chinatown and the surrounding commercial districts are quieter and more comfortable for cycling.
+Traffic becomes noticeably busier later in the morning, particularly along Yaowarat Road and Charoen Krung Road.

-This route can be ridden as a one-way journey ending at Chao Phraya Sky Park or combined with several nearby routes in the Follow Me Route Library to create a longer exploration of Bangkok’s historic districts and riverfront areas.
+This route can be ridden as a one-way journey to Chao Phraya Sky Park or combined with nearby routes in the Follow Me Route Library to create a longer exploration of Bangkok’s historic districts and riverside areas.

 Route Context in Bangkok